Frequently Asked Questions

 There are no continuing education requirements for commercial, mold, or home improvement contractors/registrants.

-There are continuing education requirements for residential building contractors.
-A residential building contractor is required to complete a minimum of six (6) hours of continuing education annually by a board-approved provider (click HERE to view providers).
+There are continuing education requirements for residential construction contractors.
+A residential construction contractor is required to complete a minimum of six (6) hours of continuing education annually by a board-approved provider (click HERE to view providers).
 The contractor will maintain their education certificate for a five-year period and provide copies to this office, if requested.
-If the residential building contractor also holds a valid, current commercial license in one or more of the major classifications of 1) Building Construction; 2) Highway, Street and Bridge Construction; 3) Heavy Construction; 4) or Municipal and Public Works Construction, the six-hour requirement is considered to have been met.
+If the residential construction also holds a valid, current commercial license in one or more of the major classifications of 1) Building Construction; 2) Highway, Street and Bridge Construction; 3) Heavy Construction; 4) or Municipal and Public Works Construction, the six-hour requirement is considered to have been met.

 If you are performing plumbing work valued at $10,000 or more including labor and materials, the law requires that you also hold a commercial plumbing license with the Louisiana State Licensing Board for Contractors.

 A Commercial license does not allow you to build a single residential home.
-A Residential license with the Residential Building Contractor classification is required for new home construction.
+A Residential license with the Residential Construction classification is required for new home construction.

 All bids, contracts, and advertisements must be in your properly licensed name.
 If you use a DBA, you must contract in your properly licensed name but you may add the name of your DBA behind the licensed name.